 Overnight, Judy found herself with the freedom to make a choice about her future and decided it was time to finally, and seriously, pursue what she had left behind years ago.
 So, in May 2009, after many years, Judy picked up a paintbrush

 and recommitted herself to her art.

 Since then, Judy's work has shown in numerous statewide juried shows and solo exhibitions.
-She is currently represented by eleven galleries in Michigan, Ohio, Illinois, Minnesota, Wisconsin and New Jersey.
+She is currently represented by eight galleries in Michigan, Ohio, Wisconsin and New Jersey.
 A prolific artist, her paintings are in private and public collections across the US and in Canada.